|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Melt the butter in a medium saucepan and cook the onion and garlic until tender.
-Add the flour, salt, pepper, and paprika and cook, stirring, until mixture bubbles.
+Melt the butter in a medium saucepan over medium heat.
+Sauté the onion and garlic until tender.
+Add the flour, salt, pepper, and paprika and cook, stirring, until the mixture bubbles.
 Cook and stir for 2 minutes.

-When you're ready to eat, moisten your hands with some water and shape the tuna mixture into 8 ovals.
+When you're ready to eat, moisten your hands with some water and shape the tuna mixture into 8 oval patties.

-Beat the egg with 1 tablespoon water in a shallow dish.
-Coat the croquettes with the dry breadcrumbs, then dip them into the egg/water mixture, then again into breadcrumbs to coat thoroughly.
+Beat the egg with the 1 tablespoon water in a shallow dish.
+Add the breadcrumbs to another shallow dish.

-Drain the tuna croquettes on paper towels for a couple of minutes, and serve hot with tartar sauce, mustard, sour cream, or ketchup for dipping.
+Drain the tuna croquettes on paper towels for a couple of minutes.
+Serve hot with tartar sauce, mustard, sour cream, or ketchup for dipping.